Wide Ranging Changes to Whistle-blowing Laws now in Force

-The Protected Disclosures (Amendment) Act 2022 is expected to be commenced into Irish law shortly.
-The Act, which transposes an EU Directive on whistle-blowing into Irish law, will further strengthen the protection of whistle-blowers under the Protected Disclosures Act 2014, and impose significant additional new obligations on employers and others who receive protected disclosures.
+The Protected Disclosures (Amendment) Act 2022 came into effect on 1 January 2023.
+The Act, which transposes an EU Directive on whistle-blowing into Irish law, further strengthens the protection of whistle-blowers under the Protected Disclosures Act 2014, and imposes significant additional new obligations on employers and others who receive protected disclosures.

 The 2014 Act, it will be recalled, provides protection against penalisation for workers who raise allegations of relevant wrongdoing within their organisation and indeed the Act expands upon and refines these concepts, giving non-exhaustive examples of what will amount to such penalisation.
 Our briefing outlines the key changes which will be most immediately of relevance to employers.